Dualsub/trading/README.md

 # Trading Bot
-Python program that uses a simple MACD-indicator to determine when to sell and buy stocks.
+Python program that uses a simple MACD-indicator to determine when to sell and buy stocks. :chart_with_upwards_trend:

 ### Backtesting
 Backtesting on old data is used to analyse the efficiency of the algoritm.
 This data is retrived through the [IEX Cloud](https://iexcloud.io/) REST-api.